meetavni10/hello-world/README.md

 # hello-world
-Just learning to create a repository
+Just learning to create a repository.
+Here i am a student apllying for course called Data Scientist Toolbox, coursera.